madskjeldgaard/awesome-supercollider/readme.md

 > A curated list of SuperCollider stuff

+# CONTRIBUTORS WANTED

+This list is hopelessly out of date with the many cool projects that have sprung up since it was started.
+If you want to help update it, feel free to submit pull requests.

 # Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->